Thalía

-Ariadna Thalía Sodi Miranda ([aˈɾjaðna taˈli.a ˈsoði miˈɾanda]; born 26 August 1971), known mononymously as Thalía, is a Mexican singer and actress.
+Ariadna Thalía Sodi Miranda ([aˈɾjaðna taˈli.a ˈsoði miˈɾanda]; born 26 August 1971), known mononymously as Thalía, is a Mexican singer, songwriter and actress.
 Referred to as the "Queen of Latin Pop", she is considered one of the most successful and influential Mexican artists.
-Having sold around 50 million records worldwide, she is one of the best-selling Latin music artists of all-time.
+Having sold around 25 million records worldwide, she is one of the best-selling Latin music artists of all time.
 Aside from her native Spanish, Thalía has also sung in English, French, Portuguese and Tagalog.

-She has received numerous accolades, including five Billboard Latin Music Awards, eight Lo Nuestro Awards, as well as seven Latin Grammy Award nominations and their special "President's Merit Award" in 2019.
+Her accolades include five Billboard Latin Music Awards, eight Lo Nuestro Awards, seven Latin Grammy Award nominations, and the Latin Recording Academy's President's Merit Award in 2019.
 She has collaborated with multiple artists, such as Tony Bennett, Michael Bublé, Robbie Williams, Marc Anthony, Laura Pausini, Romeo Santos, Maluma, Fat Joe, and Carlos Vives.